OnTimer

 How early should I arrive at STL?

-Use about 2 hours before a domestic flight and 3 hours before an international flight as a planning baseline.
+Use about 2 hours before domestic flight and 3 hours before international flight as a planning baseline.
 Add time for parking, rail or terminal transfers, and follow any earlier deadline supplied by your airline.

-Does the STL calculator include traffic?
+Does the STL calculator include road and transit time?

 What local airport timing details matter at STL?